 The wall cladding systems without backing structure (CWoB) are external thermal insulation systems and referred to in the Technical Approvals.
-The cladding without subframe may also be called, “Clip weatherboarding”.
+The cladding without backing structure may also be called, “Clip weatherboarding”.

 The CWoB elements are applied directly to the bearing structure (insulated or not) using mechanical fastenings (wall plugs, lugs, insertion into a rail, etc.).

 The cladding is installed in one single operation.